-VALEDICTORIAN & SALUTATORIAN - Each year the school valedictorian and the salutatorian are selected from the members of the senior class.
-Selections are based upon the grade point average at of the end of a student's 7th semester.
-The valedictorian will be determined by the student with the highest grade point average on their high school transcript.
-The salutatorian will be determine by the student with the second highest grade point average on their high school transcript.
+COMMENCEMENT SPEAKER -Each year the school's commencement speaker will be selected from the members of the senior class.
+Selections are based upon the grade point average at the end of a student's 7th semester.
+The commencement speaker will be determined by the student with the highest grade point average on their high school transcript.
 High school grade point average will be calculated to the third decimal place.

-Tie for valedictorian

-In the event that two or more students tie for the highest grade point average on their high school transcript, the student with the highest grade point average on their Bergen Community College transcript will be selected as valedictorian.
-All other students who tied for the highest GPA on their high school transcript will then be named as co-salutatorians.
+Tie for highest GPA: In the event that two or more students tie for the highest grade point average on their high school transcript, the student with the highest grade point average on their Bergen Community College transcript will be selected as the commencement speaker.
 Bergen Community College grade point average will be calculated to the second decimal place.